 Male host – By listening in, Kevin has found a way to keep company secrets.

-Kevin D. Murray of Murray Associates conducts an eavesdropping detection audit and provides a debriefing for James Carville and Mary Matalin.
+Kevin D. Murray of Murray Associates conducts an eavesdropping detection audit and provides a debriefing to James Carville and Mary Matalin.
 (Executive Producers: George Clooney and Steven Soderbergh, 4:15 – Low resolution.
 Posted for informational value.
 Retired versions of our instrumentation shown.)

 Synopsis: As the show opens, the offices of Bergstrom Lowell are being searched for listening devices.
 James Carville and Mary Matalin talk to Kevin D. Murray, a consultant, about increasing their “perimeter security.”
 He points out that none of the offices have locks on the doors, and suggests shredding their garbage and installing a noise masking system to thwart eavesdroppers.
 When Matalin wonders if they’re just being paranoid, Murray tells them to trust their instincts if they feel something is wrong.
 Apparently, all these precautions are in response to suspicions about the real-life leak to columnist Robert Novak of the name of a CIA operative.